PLADS Voc Rehab Consultant

-Worker Designation – This role is designated as a remote role.
-You will be expected to work from your home, within the continental US.
-Although this role is designated as remote, there may be occasions that you are requested to come to the office based on business need.
+Work Designation.
+This role is remote.
+This means you will be expected to work from your home, within the continental US.
+There may be occasions that you are requested to come to the office based on business need.
 Any requests to come to the office would be communicated with you in advance.

 What does it take to be successful at Aflac?

 - Supporting Organizational Goals

 What does it take to be successful in this role?

 - Strong communication skills

 - Organization and time management skills